 - Teacher Training Programme.

-Requirements for Applicants– All students who received a grant will be asked to report back on their experience, and its benefits for their study or practice.
+- All students who receive a grant for any event will be required to report back on their experience and its benefits for their study or practice.

 The Process – A Grant-making Committee will recommend and oversee the disbursal of grants through an open and transparent process, based on principles of fairness.
 Grants will be approved by the Tertön Sogyal Foundations Boards, which will review applications recommended by the Committee.
 The Committee will be guided by annual priorities as set by Rigpa’s International Boards, the Vision Board and in consultation with the International Steering Group.